SeanMcP/fin/api/README.md

 When an operation returns data, the top-level response key should be a logical name for the data.
 For example, a `GET` request to `/students` should return a JSON blob with a key `"students"`.

-Otherwise, endpoints responde with `"success": true`.
+Otherwise, endpoints respond with `"success": true`.

 ### Fail

-The response should include the error message.
+The response should include an error status, `"success": false`, and a key with the error.